sebastian-nagel/pywb-wiki/Auto-Configuration-and-Wayback-Collections-Manager.md

 **Please note: this documentation is for the pywb 0.9.0 beta release.

+To try, please install via `pip install pywb==0.9.0b1`

 Please feel free to [submit an issue](https://github.com/ikreymer/pywb/issues) for any suggestions, improvements or errors found in these docs.

+Any feedback on new conventions/names introduced is especially welcome.

 Thanks!**

 ## Introducing Auto-Configuration and Collection Manager